bishusom/triviaah/content/trivia-bank/movies-top-50-trivias.md

 ---
+title: "Movies Top 50 Trivia!"
-title: "🎬 Lights, Camera, Trivia!
+header: "🎬 Lights, Camera, Trivia!
 Top 50 Movie Trivia Questions & Answers"
-excerpt: "What is the name of the spaceship in the movie 'Alien'?"
+excerpt: "Lights, camera, action!
+Test your film knowledge with our blockbuster movie trivia challenge.
+From classic cinema to modern masterpieces, see if you have what it takes to be a movie buff champion!"
 tags: ['movie trivia', 'film quiz', 'movie questions', 'movie answers', 'easy movie trivia', 'medium movie trivia', 'hard movie trivia', 'film facts', 'cinema trivia']
 ---